2022BCS0117-CHAMITHKALYAN/MLOPS-ASSIGNMENT-2-2022BCS0117/README.md

 - Model registry metadata in `artifacts/model_registry/registry.json`
 - DVC stage definition in `dvc.yaml`
 - Scheduled CI workflow for retraining and monitoring

 ---

+## 🧠 MLOps Flow (DVC + MLflow)

+1. Data is versioned using DVC
+2. Feature engineering pipeline ensures consistency
+3. Model is trained on versioned datasets
+4. Experiments are tracked using MLflow
+5. Best model is registered and promoted
+6. Model is deployed via FastAPI API
+7. Monitoring tracks performance and drift
+8. CI/CD triggers retraining (Continuous Training)

+---